 Who can become a Construction Ally?

 Corporate entities that regularly fund the building and renovation of construction projects.
 Construction Allies must be committed to furthering diversity and inclusion within the commercial construction industry through actionable items, transparency, and accountability.
-Construction Allies will financially support the Strong Foundations Program, giving minority contractors access to practical knowledge courses on building and sustaining their construction business.
+Construction Allies will financially support the Strong Foundations Program, giving underrepresented contractors access to practical knowledge courses on building and sustaining their construction business.
 Get involved by filling out the application here.

 Who can become a Construction Partner?